vyca2017/content/content/tutorials/data-management/using-algolia-instant-search/using-algolia-instant-search.md

 We can also Algolia Geosearch with this setup.
 To make that work, you need a special setup based on Algolia's API:

-* the location values need to be stored in a location model with the fields `lng` and `lat` of type float
+* the location values need to be stored in a location type with the fields `lng` and `lat` of type float
-* when defining the search index, you need to use an alias `_geoloc` for nested location model
+* when defining the search index, you need to use an alias `_geoloc` for nested location type

-For example, if we wanted to do a location search for shops, we could define this Algolia index query on the `Shop` model:
+For example, if we wanted to do a location search for shops, we could define this Algolia index query on the `Shop` type:

 ```graphql
 {